danielmhair/Angular2Goodies/README.md

 ```html
 <md-icon fontSet="fa" fontIcon="fa-home"></md-icon>
 ```

-For fun, there is a [LLNL Navbar Component](https://www.github.com/danielmhair/llnl-navbar-component) that I created.
-Hope you guys like it.

 ## Beware of Outdated Tutorials for Angular 2
 First off, remember that Angular 2 only came out in September 2016.